 Guest blog by Jan Wahl

-Jan Wahl is a two-time Emmy winning producer, longtime member of the prestigious Director’s Guild of America, entertainment reporter, and film critic—wearing many hats—based in San Francisco.
-The Women in Film and Television award winner’s reviews appear in newspapers, radio, and on television across the Bay Area.
+Jan Wahl is an Emmy winning producer, entertainment reporter, and film critic—wearing many hats—based in San Francisco.
+Her reviews appear in newspapers, radio, and on television across the Bay Area.
 Over the course of her career, Jan Wahl has interviewed them all from Gregory Peck to Ben Affleck and Meryl Streep to Renee Zellweger.

 Take Action!
 Watch one or all of these movies about strong women.
 Read more by Jan Wahl at www.janwahl.com.